devopriyanshu/finboard/README.md

 # FinBoard – Custom Finance Dashboard

-[cite_start]A customizable **real-time finance dashboard** that lets users build their own monitoring panels by connecting to any financial API and mapping the data dynamically[cite: 4, 18, 87].
+A customizable **real-time finance dashboard** that lets users build their own monitoring panels by connecting to any financial API and mapping the data dynamically.

-[cite_start]The application supports robust state management, data persistence, and intuitive widget configuration[cite: 9, 33].
+The application supports robust state management, data persistence, and intuitive widget configuration.

 ---